Loei province

 Loei (Thai: เลย, /th/), is one of the more sparsely populated provinces (changwat) of Thailand.
 It lies in the Isan region of upper northeastern Thailand.
 Neighboring provinces are (from east clockwise) Nong Khai, Udon Thani, Nong Bua Lamphu, Khon Kaen, Phetchabun, and Phitsanulok.
 In the north it borders Xaignabouli and Vientiane province of Laos.

 As of 2020, the provincial governor is Chaiwat Chuenkosum.
 The province was allocated 225.6 million baht in the FY2019 Thailand budget.

 History

+At Wang Saphung, Dvaravati-period sema stones, the Buddhist boundary markers of the Khorat Plateau, have been set up as the city pillar (lak mueang).
+Stephen Murphy gives this and a second case at Kalasin as uses that have nothing to do with the monastic boundaries the stones were cut to mark.

 Loei was founded by a Thai tribe from the Kingdom of Yonok Chiang Saen.
 Khun Pha Muang founded the village of Dan-kwa, and Bang Klang Hao founded Dan Sai.
 Drought and disease later led to the villagers move to the site of present-day Loei.

 In 1907, King Chulalongkorn (Rama V) created Loei province.
 The Loei Cultural Centre (ศูนย์วัฒนธรรมจังหวัดเลย) displays Loei's history, religions, and traditions.
 The province is home to many Lao people who fled the Communist take-over of the Kingdom of Laos.
 The area of the province along the Lao border is used by the Laotians to buy and sell goods with the locals on the Thai side.